cynthiacodes13/NailSalon_Project/README.md

 ![SignPage](/static/SinInPage.png)

 ### Welcome Page
-On the welcome page the user is directed to click on the make appointment button.
+On the welcome page the user is directed to click on the make an appointment button.
 ![welcomepage](/static/MakeAnAppointment.png)

 ### Appointment Page